Paddle Boarding at Lake Powell

 Best Tip Ever

 The all-time best advice I can give you when doing ANY kind of water activity, get a floatie.
-GoPro’s have an odd bouy-like item that floats in the water, invest in something like that and toss it in your bag.
+GoPro’s have an odd bouy-like item that floats in the water, invest in something like that or this and toss it in your bag.
 If your bag happens to fall into the water, it won’t sink to the bottom!

 Post-paddling, you’ve got to strap the board back onto the roof of your car and drop it off before 6pm (or whatever time they close that day).
 There are tons of restaurants in town and a grocery store too.